When the Past and the Present help form a better Future for those with Cognitive Impairments

 - Support and Guidance in cognitive care, practices and outlook

-At the beginning of 2020, I was excitedly working on a new venture to help those with memory impairments called, “Live, Love, Art.”
+At the beginning of 2020, I was excitedly working on a new venture to help those with memory impairments called, “LIVE LOVE ART.”
 It was to launch in April 2020—and then COVID-19 hit!
 My team nonetheless quickly implemented the program at my memory care homes and with my in-home care clients with great success.
-Since we largely remain in a state of isolation, I thought I’d share some of these ideas in hopes they are useful to you.
+Now it is part of all of our homes and gaining more and more accolades.

 Dementia robs people of their ability to remember things, but often leaves long-term memory intact.
 Music is a well-known tool to tap into this memory, and that alone can help with self-esteem and stimulate or reinforce a sense of purpose.
 My hope was to use many art forms that my clients can resonate with—specifically art, film, and of course music—to tap into memory in new ways.